Cleanup-Crew-From-Discord/WordsOfBrandonEPUB/README.md

 ## Code in this branch likely doesn't work

-*"Cleanup-Crew-From-Discord, Amateur Programmer, wore white on the day he was to code an abomination"*
+*"Cleanup-Crew-From-Discord, Amateur Programmer, wore white on the day he was to code an abomination"*\*

+<sup><sub>\*not quite as much of an abomination anymore</sub></sup>

-On a day of somewhat below average intelligence, I decided that I wanted the entirety of the Words of Brandon on my old Kindle to read whenever I pleased.
+On a day of somewhat below average intelligence, I decided that I wanted the entirety of [The Arcanum](https://wob.coppermind.net) on my old Kindle to read whenever I pleased.

-This is honestly kind of pointless, given the constantly updating nature of WoB, but I wanted to give it a shot anyways.
+This is honestly kind of pointless, given its constantly updating nature, but I wanted to give it a shot anyways.

 And so, I wrote ***this***.